mozillascience/studyGroup/lessons/SG-T4-Rpackages/makingRpackages2_ToeDip.md

 library(wolakR)
 ```

 And there you have it!
 Go forth, develop packages, and share with others!
+Keep adding functions and documentation or go to Part III<!-- TODO add link --> of the tutorial to learn to use `roxygen2` and how to get this package in shape to be hosted on CRAN!